OscarFernandezMX/Cyclistic_data_analysis/Cyclistic_analyzing.md

 ![](Cyclistic_analyzing_files/figure-gfm/plot%20number%20of%20rides%20per%20day-1.png)<!-- -->
-This graph shows that casual users tend to ride more than members on weekdends.
+This graph shows that casual users tend to ride more than members on weekends.
 Member users ride more during the weekdays, and the numbers are very similar each workday.
 On weekends, specially Saturday and Sunday, they ride there are less rides than usual.